borekl/gallerizr/README.md

 ![Screenshot](https://i.imgur.com/toLsk59.jpg)

 # gallerizr
-Dynamically create a browseable gallery out of a directory of images.
+Dynamically create a browseable gallery out of a directory of images and videos.

 Gallerizr is a script that turns a directory of images into a simple web gallery (example shown).
-It tiles the images useing Flickr's [justified-content](http://flickr.github.io/justified-layout/) module and it also allows browsing individual images.
-The gallery generation is fully dynamic:
+It tiles the images useing Flickr's [justified-content](http://flickr.github.io/justified-layout/) module and it also allows browsing individual images with both mouse and keyboard navigation.
-Just create a directory, copy images into it and you're ready to serve a gallery.
+The gallery generation is fully dynamic: Just create a directory, copy images into it and you're ready to serve a gallery.

 The script is intended to run as a custom directory indexer (e. g. `DirectoryIndex` directive in Apache).

+**Note on video support**: At this moment the support for videos is rather limited: videos always appear at the end of the gallery after any images and they are limited to aspect ratio of 16:9.

 ## Installation and configuration
 Gallerizr is CGI script written in perl with some client-side JavaScript to use the layout